tardypad/sailfishos-daily-comics/info/comics_list.md

 - Sigmund
 - Sinfest
 - Swamp
-- The Adventures of Dr. McNinja
-- The Awkward Yeti
-- The Boondocks
-- The GaMERCaT
-- The Hat and Fat
-- The Perry Bible Fellowship (PBF Comics)
-- The Very Near Future
-- The Whiteboard
 - Things in Squares
 - Tubey Toons
+- The Very Near Future
 - Viivi ja Wagner
 - What a wonderful world!
+- The Whiteboard
 - Wizard of Id
 - xkcd
 - Yodablog